‘We were traumatized’: Viral TikTok shows hotel’s unsanitary conditions - NewsBreak

 “It was mold from the ceiling to the floor from the bed, the carpet, the chairs,” Bruce said.
 “It was just everywhere.
 We were just in disbelief.”

 That is when she took out her phone and started taking a video of what she saw.
-She said she went straight to the manager to show her the video, but the manager was not interested.Car fire slows traffic on I-205 Southbound
+She said she went straight to the manager to show her the video, but the manager was not interested.Lawsuit filed against hotel threatening to ban Native American customers

 “[The manager] told me she didn’t want to see the video,” Bruce said.
 “She said ‘I believe you.
 I don’t want to see it.’”